xcart/xcart-docs/_pages/kb_en/modules/cloudsearch/managing_synonyms.md

 Import and export are carried out in the CSV format.

-For example, to add your existing synonyms to CloudSearch via import:
+To add your existing synonyms to CloudSearch via import:

    1. Create a .csv file and add your list of synonyms to it.
 In the file, each group of synonyms must be placed on a separate line.
 A comma must be used as a delimiter between the individual synonyms.